0

 Leaders Over Coffee Web Banner

-How open are you to those who are willing to speak into your life?
-These kinds of reciprocal relationships don’t happen by chance.
-For me, this is the litmus test for my closest relationships.
-I must have folks caring for me, and I want to associate with those who will allow me to speak into their lives too.
-I realize this is not for everybody, which is sad, but the effect of not doing this can cause generational dysfunction.
-If you are looking for gospel-centered friends, here are some tips to help you think about how to pray, how to change, and what to pursue.
+How open are you—truly open—to those who are willing to speak candidly and courageously into your life?
+These kinds of relationships don’t simply appear.
+They don’t form by chance or flourish by passivity.
+For me, this is a defining litmus test when I consider the depth and authenticity of my closest relationships.
+I must have people around me who care enough to speak into my life.
+And I want to be the kind of person who speaks into others’ lives with the same conviction.
+I realize this level of relational reciprocity is not common, which is a tragedy.
+But the effect of not having these relationships in place, of not inviting people to tell us the truth, can lead to generational dysfunction.
+It doesn’t just stay with us.
+It spreads.
+It multiplies.
+If you’re longing for gospel-centered friends who walk with honesty and conviction, here are some guideposts—some practical tips to help you think through how to pray, how to change, and what to pursue:

-• You must want to live out the gospel practically.
+• You must want to live out the gospel practically, not just confess it theologically.

-• You must know that you can distort the gospel practically.
+• You must recognize that you can distort the gospel practically, even while affirming it theologically.

-• You must sense your need for help.
+• You must sense and acknowledge your need for help.

-• You must pursue others, appealing to them to help you.
+• You must pursue others intentionally, appealing to them to help you.

-• You must create a context that invites others to speak into your life.
+• You must create a context of invitation where others are encouraged and expected to speak into your life.

-• You must not assume this will happen without your insistence.
+• You must not assume that any of this will happen without your insistence and intentional pursuit.

 Digging Deeper

-The following questions are the ones my wife and inner circle talk about regularly.
-Our goal, hope, and prayer are not to know the gospel only but to be authentically and practically transformed by it.
+The following questions are not theoretical—they’re personal.
+My wife and I return to them regularly.
+Our goal, our shared hope, and our continual prayer are not merely to know the gospel intellectually or defend it doctrinally.
+We want to be authentically and practically transformed by it.
+Gospel information without transformation is deception.
+So ask yourself:

-• Are you appropriately revealing the secrets of your life within the context of friends?
+• Are you appropriately revealing the secrets of your life within the context of close, trusted, gospel-centered friends?

 • Are you approachable?